-The Specialist Program (Psy.S.) in School Psychology was developed in response to the national and state shortage of school psychologists and the increased public attention being paid to the important role that psychologists play in the schools.
-The curriculum was designed following consultation with the district department of psychological services, the Florida Department of Education (DOE), the Florida Association of School Psychologists (FASP), the National Association of School Psychologists (NASP), and the American Psychological Association (APA).
+The Specialist Program (Psy.S.) in School Psychology was developed in response to the national and state shortage of school psychologists and the increased public attention being paid to the important role that psychologists play in addressing daunting challenges such as school violence, youth suicide, and academic failures.

-The program consists of 79 semester hours that span three years of course work (including practica) and one year of internship.
+The program consists of 79 semester hours that span two to three years of course work (including practica) and one year of internship.
 The program is enriched through its more than 40 distinguished full-time faculty members that include nationally renowned professionals.
-Students also enjoy the benefits of a diverse student body, hands on training within the center's outpatient mental health facility and other facilities, and variety of clinical training and research opportunities.
+Students also enjoy the benefits of a diverse student body, hands on training within the center's outpatient mental health facility and other facilities, and a variety of clinical training and research opportunities.